SSWConsulting/SSW.Rules.Content/rules/precompile-your-asp-net-1-1-and-2-0-and-later-sites/rule.md

 <!--endintro-->

-For more information go to [Precompile ASP.NET Sample in SSW Knowledge Base](https&#58;//www.ssw.com.au/ssw/KB/KB.aspx?KBID=Q1545246).
+For more information go to **Precompile ASP.NET Sample in SSW Knowledge Base** (broken link removed).